Christmas Fruit Platter

 You can also use cookie cutters to cut the fruit into various shapes and create a fun and colorful display.
 Let your imagination run wild, and have fun with it!

-More Christmas Entertaining Ideas
+More Christmas Appetizers

 Serve this platter with any of our Christmas drink recipes!